ozten/id-specs/browserid/index.md

 4. If there is more than one Identity Certificate, then reject the assertion unless each certificate after the first one is properly signed by the prior certificate's public key.
 5. If the first certificate (or only certificate when there is only one) is not properly signed by the expected issuer's public key, reject the assertion.
 The expected issuer is either the domain of the certified email address in the last certificate, or the issuer listed in the first certificate if the email-address domain does not support BrowserID.
-6. If the expected issuer was designated by the certificate rather than discovered given the user's email address, then the issuer SHOULD be `browserid.org`, otherwise reject the assertion.
+6. If the expected issuer was designated by the certificate rather than discovered given the user's email address, then the issuer SHOULD be `login.persona.org`, otherwise reject the assertion.
+6.1 The Relying Party MAY also accept the issuer which they've sent in via the `navigator.id.request` call, which effectively replaces `login.persona.org`.
+7. If the Relying Party is using the optional `unverifiedEmail` argument to `navigator.id.request`, then they SHOULD expect the `principal` to be either an `unverified-email` or `email`.
+7.1 For a specific Identity, if the RP had previously accepted a verified Backed Identity Assertion, then it MUST NOT accept an unverified Assertion
+7.2 Using the optional `unverifiedEmail` SHOULD accept an unverified-email as a success case and SHOULD continue to treat the identity as untrusted in the rest of their business logic.

 Note that a relying party may, at its discretion, use a verification service that performs these steps and returns a summary of results.
 In that case, the verification service MUST perform all the checks described here.